 Leading up to the premiere of Watchmen, there was a lot we knew about the show, but much more that remained a mystery.
-Here are ten big things we learned about the world of Watchmen from the show’s first episode.
+Here are five big things we learned about the world of Watchmen from the show’s first episode.
 (Note: Important plot points from episode 1 will be mentioned in the following text, so consider this a spoiler warning.)

 Squids and trans-dimensional hoaxes